-- 1. Within five (5) days after receiving the decision of the MEC or Board of Directors, the affected practitioner may request an appellate review by the Board of Directors.
-The request must be in writing and delivered by certified mail to the Board of Directors in care of the Chief Executive Officer of Tomah Health.
+- 13. When the initial adverse action was taken by the Board of Directors, its decision following hearing will be considered final. - G. Request for Appellate Review - Within five (5) days after receiving the decision of the MEC or Board of Directors, the affected practitioner may request an appellate review by the Board of Directors.
+The request must be in writing and delivered by certified mail to the Board of Directors in care of the Chief Executive Officer of the Hospital.
 Failure to request an appellate review within the time allowed shall be deemed waiver of the right to appellate review. - 2.
 At the same time, the practitioner may submit a written statement in which those factual and procedural matters of disagreement and reason for such disagreement shall be specified.
 This written statement may cover matters raised at any step in the procedure related to the appeal.
 Legal counsel may assist in its preparation.
 This written statement must accompany the request for appellate review.
 A copy shall be sent to the MEC. - 3.
-Within five (5) days after receiving the practitioner's statement, the MEC or the Board of Directors may submit a similar statement to the Chief Executive Officer of Tomah Health.
-The Chief Executive Officer of Tomah Health will forward this statement to the practitioner and to the chairman of the Board of Directors. - 4.
+Within five (5) days after receiving the practitioner's statement, the MEC or the Board of Directors may submit a similar statement to the Chief Executive Officer of the Hospital.
+The Chief Executive Officer of the Hospital will forward this statement to the practitioner and to the chairman of the Board of Directors. - 4.
 The statement will be considered at the appellate review. - 5.
 Within ten (10) days after receipt of a request for appellate review, the chairman of the Board of Directors shall schedule and arrange for an appellate review hearing.
 The chairman of the Board shall notify the practitioner by certified mail of the time, place and date of the appellate review.
 The date thereof shall be as soon as it is mutually agreeable, but not more than thirty (30) days from the date of receipt of the request for appellate review.
-When a request for appellate review is received from a practitioner who is then under suspension, the appellate review hearing shall be held within ten (10) days from the date of receipt of the request.

-H. Appellate Review Procedure

-1. The attendance of the practitioner for whom the appellate review is scheduled is required.
+When a request for appellate review is received from a practitioner who is then under suspension, the appellate review hearing shall be held within ten (10) days from the date of receipt of the request for receipt of the request. - H. Appellate Review Procedure - 1.
+The attendance of the practitioner for whom the appellate review is scheduled is required.
 Failure to appear, without good cause at the discretion of the Board of Directors, shall be deemed forfeiture of the right to appellate review.